lazy-boi-13/STM32_PWM/Software/dev/Tx_Thread_Creation/README.md

 define function pointer to CallthreadXX  and entry fucntion with callback to main in app_threadx.c

 define callback function in main.c which calls function defined in tasks.c with necessary parameters

+## <b>ADC Configuration</b>

+ADC operates in scan mode, to add another channel increase the number of conversions, 1 ADC can sample up to 16 channels